anoj-kt/homely/README.md

 # Housey (Project still under development)
-A platform to search or list properties for rent or sale
+A platform to search or list properties for rent or sale.

 ## Language/Framework used
 ✅ ReactJS <br>